springfuse/springfuse.github.com/index.md

 		<tr>
 			<th><i>Your email</i></th>
 			<td>
 				<input type="text" id="email" class="required updateCommand"> Your email.
-You will be asked to validate during first generation process.
+You will be asked to validate it during first generation process.
 			</td>
 		</tr>
 		<tr>